Les Corps glorieux: 6. Joie et clarté des corps glorieux

-7. Le Mystère de la Sainte-Trinité
+7. Le Mystère de la Sainte Trinité

-In contrast to Messiaen's " La Nativité du Seigneur " organ cycle, "Les Corps Glorieux" has a calm and meditative ending.
+In contrast to La Nativité du Seigneur, the work calmly and solemnly concludes on a meditation on The Mystery of the Holy Trinity.
 The holy Trinity is symbolised by the three-part counterpoint of the movement.
-Contrasting stop registrations (32 'in the pedal against 16' and 2 'in the Récit) dominate this movement, which may be regarded as a precursor (not in style but in subject) to the organ-cycle Méditations sur le Mystère de la Sainte Trinité.
+Contrasting stop registrations (32' in the pedal against 16' and 2 'in the Récit) dominate this movement, which may be regarded as a precursor (not in style but in subject) to the organ-cycle Méditations sur le Mystère de la Sainte Trinité.